 As your training load increases your demand for protein will also increase.
 We continually turn protein over in the body naturally every day, and this turnover increases with increased training volume.
 As your runs extend in length, you also run the risk of breaking down your lean muscle mass for energy if you end up in a large energy deficit.
 Taking some high-quality protein immediately after your training runs helps you to avoid this, and provides a pool of amino acids to help rebuild any damaged muscles.

-Recovery shakes such as For Goodness Shakes Recovery RTD also contain rapidly digested carbohydrates to help replenish your glycogen stores and key vitamins to help support energy release.
+Recovery shakes such as For Goodness Shakes Recovery Drink also contain rapidly digested carbohydrates to help replenish your glycogen stores and key vitamins to help support energy release.
 A ready to drink shake provides you with a convenient format that tastes great and you can enjoy straight from the fridge or your kit bag within the 30-minute window post-training so that you are ready to go again in your next session.